MicrosoftDocs/SupportArticles-docs/support/azure/log-analytics/linux-agent-performance-counter-missing.md

 Here are troubleshooting steps for this issue.
 If there are multiple faulty Linux agents, apply these steps to one agent first.
 After the issue is resolved, apply the same steps to the others.

-## Step 1: Check if the Linux agent sends heartbeats
+## Step 1: Check if Linux agent sends heartbeats

 Basic heartbeats must work first.
-If the Linux agent hasn't sent any recent heartbeats to the workspace, performance counters or other data won't be sent to the workspace.
+If the Linux agent doesn't send any recent heartbeats to the workspace, performance counters or other data won't be sent to the workspace.

 To check if the Linux agent sends heartbeats, go to the workspace in the Azure portal and run the following query: